GDXDSXBN122925903

 What's in Season

 Several of our local restaurants take advantage of local seafood, meats, cheeses, breads, beers, wines and produce.
 During June, we are starting to see more fresh fruits and veggies - which is a welcome sight!
 Food tours are very popular this time of year and Victoria is well known for its exceptional food options.
-I highly recommend connecting with a local guide for the best of Victoria eats
+I highly recommend connecting with a local guide for the best of Victoria eats.

 For making your own meals, head out to one of the local farmers markets for the best of what's in season.
+And if you like our local cuisine, then you'll want to pick up this cookbook

 Moss Street Market sign